 With so many phone scams out there, you have to watch out.
 Smart consumers arm themselves with knowledge and stay vigilant.

-Here are helpful tips to fight back against the common phone scams.
+Here are helpful tips to fight back against common phone scams.

 - Document your interactions.
 If you get a call, write down their name or facts about the call.

 - Google the caller’s phone number.
-Unfortunately, phone numbers are often spoofed, but sometimes the results on Google come in handy especially if others complained.
+Unfortunately, phone numbers are often spoofed, but sometimes the results on Google come in handy, especially if others complain.

 - Activate Scam Blocking/Filtering on your cell phone plan.
 This feature will significantly reduce the number of robocalls you receive.